Brendon Hartley: FIA World Endurance Championship

-Porsche announced Hartley as a factory driver of the Porsche 919 Hybrid in the FIA World Endurance Championship.
-Over the next four years, he won the 2015 and 2017 FIA World Endurance Championship.
-He also won the 2017 24 Hours of Le Mans and placed second in 2015 sharing the car with drivers including Timo Bernhard, former Formula One driver Mark Webber and fellow Kiwi Earl Bamber.
+SMP Racing (2019)

 After one year in Formula One, Hartley was back in 2019 1000 Miles of Sebring, replacing Jenson Button in SMP Racing.
 He finished the race on the podium, behind two Toyota TS050s.
 Weeks later, Toyota announced that he would be driving for the team for 2019/20 season replacing two-time Formula One world champion Fernando Alonso.

+Toyota (2019–present)

+His time with Toyota would open with a Podium in Silverstone and a win in Fuji, where Hartley and co-driver Kazuki Nakajima secured pole for the #8 car.
+A string of second-place results throughout the midseason would cause the number 8 car to finish behind its sister car in the championship.
+Hartley would take his first of two 24 hours of Le Mans victory in the 2020 event.

+Hartley would continue with Toyota into its new Hypercar regulations.
+A win at the opening two rounds at Spa-Francorchamps and Portimão opened the #8 Toyota's season strongly, but Hybrid issues caused Hartley's car to spend much of the race in the pits, finishing fourth in class.
+Hartley's team would finish the season without coming below second in the final three races, although this would not be enough to close in on the sister #7 car, which would take their second consecutive world endurance championship title.

 WeatherTech SportsCar Championship

 Hartley kept his ties with the American racing scene driving again for Starworks Motorsport in the 2014 and 2015 Daytona 24 Hours.
 In the 2016 Daytona 24 Hour he drove with Ford Chip Ganassi Racing.
 This tie saw him invited to drive for Chip Ganassi's Indycar team in 2018 but he had to decline due to securing a drive in Formula One with Toro Rosso.
 The 2017 WeatherTech SportsCar Championship saw him do three rounds for Extreme Speed Motorsports driving a Nissan Onroak DPi culminating in a victory at the 2017 Petit Le Mans.